Skip to content

 Implementation Pattern

 The savings come from keeping expensive GPUs busy.
-Move steady, high-volume traffic onto self-hosted models and the per-token figures in the break-even table above start working in your favor; reserve cloud APIs for spikes and frontier-model calls and you keep that capability without paying for it around the clock.
-The math collapses the moment those GPUs sit idle — which is why measuring real daily volume comes before buying hardware.
+Route steady, predictable traffic to the local models so the fixed monthly cost in the table above is spread across real work, and reserve the API for spikes and frontier calls so you keep that capability without paying for it around the clock.
+The arithmetic collapses the moment those cards sit idle, which is why a week of measured traffic should come before any hardware order.

 Decision Framework: When to Self-Host vs Use Cloud APIs